User Manual, Quickstart Guide, and Demos

 Unplug the power of the sensor.
 Find an installation position that is about 1.5-2.5m (5-8 ft) above the floor.
 Install the sensor temporarily such as using packing tape, as you may need to adjust it during the subsequent calibration step.

 Tilt it down slightly so that it can monitor most of the room and the floor for fall detection without occlusion.
 The sensor should not rotate to the left or right, i.e., the line between the lens and the LED light should be vertical.
 Otherwise, the fall detection algorithm could be confused and generate false alarms.

 - The stand/bracket can be mounted on a horizontal surface, on the wall, or on the ceiling.
-The rotating arm of the bracket can be installed in one of two directions.

 5: Calibrate the Sensor

 - The sensor must be calibrated to detect the floor before it can detect falls correctly.
 You need to redo the calibration if the angle or position of the sensor is changed.
 The sensor only sends alert when a person falls to the calibrated floor area.
 Falling on sofa, couch or bed will not trigger alert.

 - To protect people’s privacy, make sure that nobody is in the view of the sensor during the calibration.